 When I wrote the first edition of my book (back in 2008), I read the definition of a “color additive” to mean that if the ingredient or material was intended to be used for some other purpose and “happened” to change the color of the product, then it wasn’t a color additive per the definition.
 After further study, I’ve come to realize that I was wrong.

-If you use “natural colorants” to make a rainbow soap, the color is definitely part of the value of the product — so all those natural colorants ARE color additives.
-If the soap is marketed as a cosmetic, then it contains unapproved color additives and is in non-compliance with the law and FDA regulations.
+If you were to use “natural colorants” to make a rainbow soap, the color would definitely be part of the value of the product; so all those natural colorants would qualify as color additives.
+If the soap were marketed as a cosmetic, then it would contain unapproved color additives and would be in non-compliance with the law and FDA regulations.

 Can You Use Natural Colorants? – Revisited